ThErgony/ComposableRobot/README.md

-# Inheritance

-### Improving an existing design with inheritance

-We will work inside the package `it.unibo.oop.lab04.bank`.
-In last week's exercises, we had lots of duplicated code between `SimpleBankAccount` and `StrictBankAccount`.

-* Create a new class `ExtendedStrictBankAccount` that extends `SimpleBankAccount`, with the same behavior of `StrictBankAccount` (provided by us).
-Your goal is to reduce, as much as possible, code duplications. *Note:* modifying `SimpleBankAccount` is forbidden.
-There must be **NO** change.

-* Answer the following question:

-> We used inheritance in order to improve a sub-optimal design (of course it was sub-optimal, we didn't know inheritance existed!).
-How would have designed the application, if you knew interfaces and and inheritance?
-Provide a simple UML scheme (draw it on paper) with your design proposal and let the teacher see it.

-### Guided design from scratch in a simple scenario

-We will work inside the package `it.unibo.oop.lab04.bank2`.
-Create from scratch an `abstract class AbstractBankAccount implements BankAccount`:

-* It must contain all the elements common to all the implementations of `BankAccount`
-* All fields **must** be `private`
-* The class must expose as `public` all the `BankAccount`'s methods, and only those
-* The class must define a `protected abstract` method `boolean isWithDrawAllowed(double)`, which returns `true` if it's possible to draw from the bank account the amount passed as parameter.
-* The class must define a `protected abstract` method `double computeFee()`, which returns the current amount of the management fees (does not modify the state of `AbstractBankAccount`.

-Create from scratch a class `ClassicBankAccount extends AbstractBankAccount`, with the same behavior of `SimpleBankAccount`.

-Create from scratch a class `RestrictedBankAccount extends AbstractBankAccount`, with the same behavior of `StrictBankAccount`.

-Answer the following question:

-> Is this design in you opinion better or worse than the previous one?
-Why?

 ### Extension of existing software with provided design

 Take a look at the contents of `it.unibo.oop.lab04.robot.base`.
 It contains classes and interfaces modeling a robot that can move into an environment.
 Use the UML in [`uml-robot-base.png`](uml-robot-base.png) (located in the project root, along this README file) to understand how the system is designed, and use `TestRobots` to better understand how it works.